samertm/homebrew-go-resources/README.md

 ### Generate go_resource statements

-Before running this tool, you should fetch the projet by either running `go get -u project/import/path` (to fetch the latest version) or, to fetch a specific release:
+Before running this tool, you should fetch the project by either running `go get -u project/import/path` (to fetch the latest version) or, to fetch a specific release: